On this page

-A child may fall behind in school, have difficulties that interfere with friendships, and have conflicts with parents, says the American Academy of Child and Adolescent Psychiatry.
+Left untreated, ADHD can have serious consequences.
+A child may fall behind in school, encounter difficulties in friendships, and have conflicts with parents, according to the American Academy of Child and Adolescent Psychiatry.

 Studies show that children with untreated ADHD have more emergency room visits and are more likely to have self-inflicted injuries than those treated for the disorder.
 Untreated adolescents with ADHD are more likely to take risks, such as drinking and driving.
 And they have twice as many motor vehicle accidents as those who are treated.

-This article appears on FDA’s Consumer Updates page, which features the latest on all FDA-regulated products.
+This article appears on the FDA’s Consumer Updates page, which features the latest on all FDA-regulated products.